Ordinary Days :

 Claire’s singing role is something of a mix.
 Like Warren and Deb, Claire’s patter songs are mostly in a low register and the phrases of I’ll Be Here are usually within a surprisingly small pitch space of about a 5th.
 However, typically Claire’s numbers also contain more expressive sections with wider contours that are more resemblant of Jason’s songs, such as b.58- 78 in Let Things Go and from b.81 in Gotta Get Out.
 That said if a solid E5 belt is there, really preference the character fit.

-There is no need to rehearse this show in a chronological fashion or by getting the hardest numbers out of the way, in fact, due to the alternation of characters, these approaches would just get in the way and make for a time wasting schedule nightmare.
+There is absolutely no need to rehearse this show in a chronological fashion or by getting the hardest numbers out of the way.
+In fact, due to the regular alternation of characters, such approaches would just get in the way and make for a time wasting schedule nightmare.
 Even until quite an advanced stage the show is admirably suited to having mostly one-on-one and paired duet rehearsals.
 If only Warren/Deb or Claire/Jason are available, you can work on and run almost half the show, which is also advisable for them to do at some point anyway to get a sense of their uninterrupted story arc.
 Even if only one cast member is available, you can still work productively on the almost all of their singing throughout the show (principally solos and ‘duets’).

 The labelling of some numbers as ‘company’ in the index is slightly misleading.
 Saturday at the Met is really just a series of solos, with a small amount of duet overlap.
 Similarly, Big Picture and Rooftop Duet/Falling are mostly duets.
 From a rehearsal perspective these can be treated as such until relatively late in the process.
 Except for a dedicated harmony rehearsal as discussed above, you don’t need everyone there to learn these ‘company’ songs.
 For instance calling everyone for an early rehearsal involving Big Picture would be a colossal waste of Jason and Claire’s time, so instead group it with other Warren/Deb duets and work the other two in later.